zsiegel92/Python_Tutoring/Lessons/Lesson_4_Strings/Python4.md

 ## Assignment

-1. Create a template of a poem, print the poem with variables **for each of three people you know**.
+Create a template of a poem, print the poem with variables **for each of three people you know**.
 The poem must satisfy these requirements:

 * **Obtain values from the people themselves by asking them**.
 For example, if one of your variables was `role`, you would ask someone "What is your role?
 It's for a poem."
 At least one variable for each person must be obtained this way.
 The others you can fill in yourself if possible.
 * **Use at least five variables** that are each different for each person
 * Your poem must have **at least four lines**.
 Use newline characters (`\n`) to accomplish this.
 * **Use `str.format`** with either positional arguments (and `{}`) or keyword arguments (and `{variable_name}`)
 * Save the code in a file called `poem.py`. **When you execute the code in this file using `python poem.py`, the poems should all print**.
 Nothing should print except the poems.
 * **Be nice!** This should be fun for you and everyone who is part of your poems.
 Otherwise, they won't be part of your poems next time, and that won't be fun.
+* **The poem does not have to make perfect sense!!** This is poetry, not science.
+However, they should make some sense and adhere to English grammar as much as possible.
+* **HAVE FUN**

 A sufficient file `poem_example.py` is in the `/code` folder of this repository.
 Run it using `python poem_example.py`.

-	**The poem does not have to make perfect sense!!** This is poetry, not science.
-However, they should make some sense and adhere to English grammar as much as possible.

-2.
+The same code can be run in here:

+<iframe height="400px" width="100%" src="https://repl.it/@ZSiegel/Poem-Example?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>